Chinese protesters clash with police over garbage dump

 A notice on Tuesday from the Wuhan Panlong City Economic Development Zone Management Committee said the government had scrapped plans to build the garbage collection station and construction at the site had nothing to do with it.

-A committee employee told Reuters the residents had confused the construction of a neighbouring residential project with that of the garbage station.
+A committee employee told Reuters the residents had confused the construction of a neighboring residential project with that of the garbage station.

 Residents said construction of the rubbish dump had not stopped.